idris10x/sfan-assignments/salary_prediction/README.md

 `categorical_imputation = 'constant'` to fill `“not_available”` for missing observations.
 * Multicollinearity: there are high correlations between `coding_experience` and `ml_experience`, `job_title` and `employer_industry` which introduces multicollinearity into the data.
-We removed multicollinearity by using the `remove_multicollinearity` and setting threshold to 0.4.
+I removed multicollinearity by using the `remove_multicollinearity` and `multicollinearity_threshold = 0.4`.
 * High Cardinality: country has high cardinality with 58 unique values.
 I handled this using `high_cardinality_features` and `high_cardinality_method = 'frequency'` in the setup.
 * Fix Imbalance: The target class salary is imbalanced with lots of observations in the first bucket.
-We fixed this using the `fix_imbalance`.
+I fixed this using the `fix_imbalance`.
 When set to True, SMOTE (Synthetic Minority Over-sampling Technique) is used as a default method for resampling.